 Johannes Brahms

 Another composer born abroad who found fame in Vienna.
-Brahms died in 1897 and his grave lies next to Johann Strauss the son.
-(Group 32A, Grave 26)
+Brahms died in 1897, and his grave adjoins that of Johann Strauss the son.

 The Strauss family and Lanner